alexpondaven/MarsRover/README.md

 An updated database would be printed out in the command line after a valid input.

-The server would also response with the above-mentioned `unsigned_int8` array that contains information of remote control from the user on the webpage.
+The server would also response with information of remote control from the user on the webpage, in the format:
+{
+    mode: int
+    direction: [byte,byte,byte,byte]
+    position: [int,int]
+}
+The int for mode represents the control mode user is using, 0-2 represents direction, position and exploration respectively.

 Due to the Request/Respone nature of server, above-mentioned array would only be sent to the client if the server receives a packet (despite being a valid input or not)